 What are we doing?

-The project will also improve the ability of women’s rights organizations and activists to work together more effectively toward gender-transformative policies.
+The project is also improving the ability of women’s rights organizations and activists to work together more effectively toward gender-transformative policies.

 - Advocacy Research Training and Services Foundation